cyberbotics/webots/docs/guide/web-scene.md

 `WebGL 2` is supported in recent versions of Firefox, Chrome and Edge.
 Unfortunately it is not yet supported by Safari (see details on the [deployment of WebGL 2](https://caniuse.com/webgl2)).
 In case of related issues, make sure that `WebGL 2` is enabled in your Web browser settings.

-Some web browsers (for example Chrome and Firefox 68 or later) cannot open local files using the `file` protocol by default, while this is this is required by the Webots player to open the `X3D` file and the textures.
+Some web browsers (for example Chrome and Firefox 68 or later) cannot open local files using the `file` protocol by default, while this is required by the Webots player to open the `X3D` file and the textures.
 Here are some workarounds:
 - run a local HTTP server in the directory containing the exported files.
     - Python 3: